cdstanford/pystate/README.md

 The state tracking is *call-sensitive* in the sense that it incorporates the current call stack of all methods in the class, not just the instance attributes of the object.
 It is thus a more fine-grained approximation of the true state of the program than just hashing the values of the instance attributes.
 On the other hand, it introduces far less overhead than tracking the actual state (which may require $O(n)$ or worse snapshots per update), as state updates can be processed in $O(1)$ with CRC32.

-Local variables and line-specific state are currently unsupported.

-We use CRC32 because it can be updated conveniently when state changes.
-Note that since it's a 32-bit hash, it is not an exact representation.
-It's also not cryptographically secure and doesn't necessarily behave pseudorandomly.

 ## Dependencies

 This code works with both Python 3 (version 3.9.9) and Python 2 (version 2.7.18).